Accessible polling stations

 We search for polling stations that are familiar, accessible and close to where you live.
 We visit over 30,000 possible locations to pick the best ones for all Canadian electors.

-Most of our polling stations are accessible.
+Almost all of our polling stations are accessible.
 This means they meet at least 15 mandatory accessibility criteria, which include:

 - Level access to the entrance